ThomasRutzer/mntns/README.md

 use a browser with decent WebGl support.
 If you are really, really annoyed by your personal experiment, feel free to get in touch (or wait for one of the upcoming feature to be finished)**

-*<sub>It started as one repo for all experiments, before I decided that this will end up in a wildness I don´t want to control, but this is why, the first and only experiment atm is not fully seperated from the repo that I call `experiments hub`</szb>

 ## Next steps